 At Well+Good, we are committed to listening to feedback and criticism (from within our community and without), admitting when we make mistakes, and doing our homework regarding the origins of wellness practices; we have a Diversity, Equity, and Inclusion curriculum in place for our editorial team to learn directly from anti-racist educators.
 We also know that this article on “how to burn sage” is not the only harmful story in our catalogue.
 We currently have a library of 19,000 articles, and will be systematically combing through our older content to surface and revise or delete harmful content.
-More information on this to come very soon.
+You can find more information about our process for doing so here.

 The work to dismantle white supremacy is constant and ongoing, and so will be Well+Good’s on this front.